-In order to evaluate the achievable gains of the asynchronous dynamic scanning, different scenarios have been tested.
+In order to evaluate the achievable gains of the ADS, different scenarios have been tested.
 The energy consumption of the network has been computed, and it will be expressed relative to a standard Bluetooth mesh network.
 That is to say, as a percentage of the continuous scan option.
-The evaluated scenarios differ in their traffic volume, measured in packet transmission (TX) per time unit, and in the network size, measured in the number of hops required in each transmission and equal to the TTL (TTL = TTL{ADS}).
+The evaluated scenarios differ in their traffic volume, measured in packet transmission (TX) per time unit, and in the network size, measured in the number of hops required in each TX and equal to the TTL (TTL = TTL{ADS}).
 The proposal does not impose any restriction on the valid topology so any layout can be assumed and the network size is determined by the TTL, with one node acting as a source.
 Power consumption has been realistically considered and obtained from commercial off-the-shelf Bluetooth devices.
-These values can be read in Table II, in particular:
+These values can be read in Table II, in particular, we have the following.

-- The consumption data are extracted from [34] and validated experimentally using the nRF52840 DK. - The processing time at relay and sink nodes was also measured from the test-bed. - The rest of the variable parameters are taken from the BLE mesh specifications and have been complemented with real measurements, as previously described. - Note that the standard indicates that various parameters can be configured with a range of values.
+- 1) The consumption data are extracted from [34] and validated experimentally using the nRF52840 DK. - 2) The processing time at relay and sink nodes was also measured from the test bed. - The rest of the variable parameters are taken from the BLE mesh specifications and have been complemented with real measurements, as previously described. - 4) Note that the standard indicates that various parameters can be configured with a range of values.
 These ranges are given in the table, indicating that all possible combinations have been simulated.

-From the previous sections, it is learnt that scanning cycles are determined by using the Bluetooth mesh quadruplet that controls transmission redundancy, $\{P{RIS}, P{RC}, N{TIS}, N{TC}\}$, or equivalently $\{pubInt, P{RC}, netInt, N{TC}\}$.
+From the previous sections, it is learnt that scanning cycles are determined by using the Bluetooth mesh quadruplet that controls TX redundancy, $\{P{RIS}, P{RC}, N{TIS}, N{TC}\}$, or equivalently $\{\text{pubInt}, P{RC}, \text{netInt}, N{TC}\}$.
 The manipulation of these parameters allows to configure different scanning cycles with different degrees of energy saving.
 Scanning cycles also depend on the number k of control packets to be captured for redundancy purposes.
 Considering the different ranges of these parameters (see Table II), an important number of combinations can be configured.
-Hence, in order to provide a first insight on the achievable gains of the technique, the
+Hence, in order to provide a